The Complete Guide To Business Insurance For Startups

 If you own a commercial property, have a storefront, or have a physical location for your office, then you will need a commercial property insurance policy.
-This policy covers theft and damage done to your property through vandalism or wind, rain, snow.
-General liability insurance covers people and commercial property insurance covers things.
-There is also a Business Owner’s Policy (BOP) that joins commercial property and liability together in a bundle for extra savings.
+This policy covers theft and damage done to your property through vandalism or natural causes such as wind, rain, fire, or snow.

 Employment Practices Liability Insurance

 Employment practices liability insurance protects you against a discrimination or wrongful termination lawsuit.
-Even if you can’t imagine one of your employees or startup partners making a claim of discrimination, it could happen, and the costs to defend yourself could become crippling.
+Even if you can’t imagine one of your employees or startup partners making a discrimination claim, it could happen.
+The costs to defend yourself could become crippling.